Organic infant formula & feeding support

 Note that breastfed babies tend to gain slightly more weight than formula-fed babies during the first few months of life, but then formula-fed babies tend to gain more weight than breastfed babies in the latter part of the first year.4

 Curious if your little one is growing well?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET.
 Chat Now!

 Nutrients important for growth and development between 6 and 12 months